-Whether or not you are eager to spend the festive period with your nearest and dearest, many families are finding that current trends such as the ‘boomerang generation’ and a move towards downsizing have left some households feeling decidedly cramped during the celebrations!
+Whether or not you are eager to spend the festive period with your nearest and dearest, many households end up feeling decidedly cramped during the celebrations.
+This is ever more noticeable with current trends such as the ‘boomerang generation’ and a move towards downsizing.

 The importance of negative space in a kitchen